 Twenty-year-old Shayna Goldberg is a young adult songleader and performer with EPIC Players, a New York-based nonprofit theatre company that opens the stage to all types of artists and seeks to shine a light on neurodiverse talent.
-Along with her family, she is a part of the Adath Emanu-El community in Mount Laurel, N.J.
+She is part of the Adath Emanu-El community in Mount Laurel, N.J.

 As a teen, Shayna attended URJ Kutz Camp, a Reform Jewish leadership camp, as part of the Gibush program for Jewish students with autism.
-She later participated in the camp's songleading track and the NFTY Nashir Songleading Institute.
+She later participated in the camp's song leading track and NFTY's Nashir Songleading Institute.

-We spoke to Shayna and her mom Laura about her love of music, her songleading background, and some of her most moving performances.
+We spoke to Shayna and her mom Laura about Shayna's love of music, her song leading background, and some of her most moving performances.

 ReformJudaism.org: Where does your love of singing come from?